edoelas/tfgBlog/_documents/GDD.md

 - **Receiving position**: The position which receives the action.
 We use a position instead of an entity because maybe there are more than one entity in that position or the action has an effect area.
 By just using a position then we can retrieve the set of entities inside the area.
 - **Action**: describes what happens to the all the involved entities.

+### Effects

+The effects are actions that affect in each turn one entity.
+For example, not allowing it to move or healing certain amount of life.